 - One hour after each serving of protein shake, drink about 12 ounces of water.

-- At 6:00 pm, eat a leafy green salad with three to six ounces of lean poultry or fish; lemon juice or olive oil can be used as a salad dressing.
+- At 6:00 pm, eat a leafy green salad with three to six ounces of lean poultry or fish; use lemon juice or olive oil as a salad dressing.